Dissipative quadratizations of polynomial ODE systems: Introduction

 We will say that an ODE system is \emph{dissipative} at an equilibrium point if the real parts of the eigenvalues of the linearization of the system around this point are negative.
 In particular, dissipativity implies that the system is \emph{asymptotically stable} at this point~\cite[Theorem 8.2.2]{Hubbard}.
 The main contribution of the paper is two-fold.
 First, we prove that, for every polynomial system dissipative at several equilibrium points, there exists a quadratization which is also dissipative at all these points.
-Second, we design and implement an algorithm to search automatically for such quadratization of small dimensions.
+Second, we design and implement an algorithm to search automatically for such quadratization attempting to minimize the dimension.
 Our algorithm is based on a combinatorial condition on the new variables which is sufficient to guarantee that the resulting quadratic model can be made dissipative as well.
-This combinatorial condition can be viewed as generalization and formalization of the artificial stabilization used in~\cite[Section~4.1]{KW2019_balanced_truncation_lifted_QB}.
+This combinatorial condition can be viewed as a generalization and formalization of the artificial stabilization used in~\cite[Section~4.1]{KW2019_balanced_truncation_lifted_QB}.
 We implemented the new algorithm and we illustrate it in several case studies including an application for reachability analysis (in combination with the algorithm from~\cite{Forets_2021}).
 Our implementation together with the examples from this paper is available at~\cite{code}.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we introduce the main notions, quadratization, and dissipativity, and show that quadratization performed straightforwardly may not preserve dissipativity (and thus numerically unstable model).
+In Section~\ref{sec:preliminaries}, we introduce the main notions, quadratization, and dissipativity, and show that quadratization performed straightforwardly may not preserve dissipativity (and, thus, render the model into a numerically unstable one).
 Section~\ref{sec:theory} contains the statement and the proof of the main theoretical result of the paper (Theorem~\ref{thm:main}) that there always exists a dissipativity-preserving quadratization for any collection of dissipative equilibria.
 Based on the ideas from the proof, we give an algorithm (Algorithm~\ref{alg:multi_dissipativity}) for constructing such a quadratization in Section~\ref{sec:alg}.
 We showcase our implementation of this algorithm on several case studies in Section~\ref{sec:case_studies}.
 Concluding remarks are contained in Section~\ref{sec:conclusions}.